-Troy Middleton, president emeritus of LSU and for whom the main library on campus is named, was a division and corps commander in World War II.
+Troy Middleton, president emeritus of LSU and for whom the main library on campus was named from 1979-2020, was a division and corps commander in World War II.
 The most important battle in which he led troops was the Battle of the Bulge, also known as the Ardennes Offensive, which took place between December 16, 1944 and January 25, 1945.
 In this blog post, we commemorate the 70th anniversary of the battle and Middleton’s role in it.

 The Battle of the Bulge was the last major offensive mounted by the Germans in World War II and was named for an inward bulge in the line between the opposing American and German forces.
 The battle took place in the Ardennes region of Belgium and Luxembourg and was fought in unusually harsh winter conditions with sub-freezing temperatures, rain, snow, mist, and fog.
 The German objective was to break through a thinly-defended front, split the American and British forces, capture badly-needed fuel and other materiel, cross the Meuse River, and retake the port of Antwerp.
 The Germans would then envelope the Allies and sue for peace so that they could concentrate on fighting the Russians in the east.
 The key to the Ardennes was Bastogne, a town of 5,000 in eastern Belgium where seven major roads in the region converged and commanded the communications network in the area.
 Major General Troy Middleton, commander of the VIII Corps, had established his headquarters in Bastogne in November 1944 and, understanding the town’s importance, ordered that it be held.